d3fc/d3fc/packages/d3fc-chart/README.md

 ### Cartesian

+<a name="chartCanvasCartesian" href="#chartCanvasCartesian">#</a> fc.**chartCanvasCartesian**(*xScale*, *yScale*)
 <a name="chartSvgCartesian" href="#chartSvgCartesian">#</a> fc.**chartSvgCartesian**(*xScale*, *yScale*)

-Constructs a new cartesian chart with the given scales.
+Constructs a new Cartesian chart with the given scales.

+For charts that contain a very high number of data-points, rendering to canvas can reduce the rendering time and improve performance.
+The `chartCanvasCartesian` components provides exactly the same API as its SVG equivalent, but instead constructs a canvas element for rendering the series associated with the `plotArea` property.
+The canvas Cartesian chart should be used in conjunction with the canvas-based renderers from the d3fc-series package.

 <a name="cartesian_xLabel" href="#cartesian_xLabel">#</a> *cartesian*.**xLabel**(*label*)
 <a name="cartesian_yLabel" href="#cartesian_yLabel">#</a> *cartesian*.**yLabel**(*label*)
 <a name="cartesian_chartLabel" href="#cartesian_chartLabel">#</a> *cartesian*.**chartLabel**(*label*)

-If *label* is specified, sets the text for the given label, and returns the cartesian chart.
+If *label* is specified, sets the text for the given label, and returns the Cartesian chart.
 If *label* is not specified, returns the label text.

 <a name="cartesian_xOrient" href="#cartesian_xOrient">#</a> *cartesian*.**xOrient**(*orient*)
 <a name="cartesian_yOrient" href="#cartesian_yOrient">#</a> *cartesian*.**yOrient**(*orient*)

-If *orient* is specified, sets the orientation for the axis in the given direction, and returns the cartesian chart.
+If *orient* is specified, sets the orientation for the axis in the given direction, and returns the Cartesian chart.
 If *orient* is not specified, returns the orientation.
 Valid values for *yOrient* are *left* or *right*, and for *xOrient*, *top* or *bottom*.

 <a name="cartesian_xOrient" href="#cartesian_xOrient">#</a> *cartesian*.**xOrient**(*orient*)
 <a name="cartesian_yOrient" href="#cartesian_yOrient">#</a> *cartesian*.**yOrient**(*orient*)

-If *orient* is specified, sets the orientation for the axis in the given direction, and returns the cartesian chart.
+If *orient* is specified, sets the orientation for the axis in the given direction, and returns the Cartesian chart.
 If *orient* is not specified, returns the orientation.
 Valid values for *yOrient* are *left* or *right*, and for *xOrient*, *top* or *bottom*.

 <a name="cartesian_decorate" href="#cartesian_decorate">#</a> *cartesian*.**decorate**(*decorateFunc*)

-If *decorateFunc* is specified, sets the decorator function to the specified, and returns the cartesian chart.
+If *decorateFunc* is specified, sets the decorator function to the specified, and returns the Cartesian chart.
 If *decorateFunc* is not specified, returns the current decorator function.

 <a name="cartesian_xDomain" href="#cartesian_xDomain">#</a> *cartesian*.**xDomain**(...)
 <a name="cartesian_yDomain" href="#cartesian_yDomain">#</a> *cartesian*.**yDomain**(...)
 <a name="cartesian_xNice" href="#cartesian_xNice">#</a> *cartesian*.**xNice**(...)
 ...

-The cartesian chart exposes the scale properties with either an `x` or `y` prefix.
+The Cartesian chart exposes the scale properties with either an `x` or `y` prefix.

 <a name="cartesian_xTicks" href="#cartesian_xTicks">#</a> *cartesian*.**xTicks**(...)